Hawker Hurricane: Night fighters and intruders

-Following the Battle of Britain the Hurricane continued to give service; through the Blitz of 1941 it was the principal single-seat night fighter in Fighter Command.
+Following the Battle of Britain, the Hurricane continued to give service; through the Blitz of 1941, it was the principal single-seat night fighter in Fighter Command.
 F/Lt.
 Richard Stevens claimed 14 Luftwaffe bombers flying Hurricanes in 1941.
-In 1942 the cannon-armed Mk.IIc performed further afield, as a night intruder over occupied Europe.
+In 1942, the cannon-armed Mk.IIc performed further afield, as a night intruder over occupied Europe.
 F/Lt.
 Karel Kuttelwascher of 1 Squadron proved the top scorer, with 15 Luftwaffe bombers claimed shot down.
-The year 1942 also saw the manufacture of 12 Hurricane II C(NF) night fighters, equipped with pilot-operated air interception Mark VI radar.
-After a brief operational deployment with No. 245 and No. 247 Squadron RAF during which these aircraft proved too slow for operations in Europe, the aircraft were sent to India to serve with No. 176 Squadron RAF in the defence of Calcutta.
+The year 1942 also had the manufacture of 12 Hurricane II C(NF) night fighters, equipped with pilot-operated air interception Mark VI radar.
+After a brief operational deployment with No. 245 and No. 247 Squadron RAF, during which these aircraft proved too slow for operations in Europe, the aircraft were sent to India to serve with No. 176 Squadron RAF in the defence of Calcutta.
 They were withdrawn from service at the end of December 1943.